 Examples of reasons to call the emergency line (24 hours) in the third trimester include leaking amniotic fluid (a persistent trickle or gush of watery fluid), vaginal bleeding that is more than spotting, decreased or absent fetal movement (at rest, you should feel at least 4 small movements in an hour), or regular, painful contractions.
 If you are 36 weeks or more, you have not had a C-section before, and your doctor is planning a vaginal delivery, call us when your contractions have been 5 minutes apart or less for at least an hour.

 If you are worried or not sure if you are in labor, it is always best to call.
 If you feel that you need to go to the hospital at any time, please call us first so that the doctor on call can advise you and let the hospital know that you are coming.
-During business hours you can always contact a nurse by email at firstname.lastname@example.org with non-urgent questions.
+During business hours you can always email a nurse with non-urgent questions.

 How does my insurance work?